EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > As you are using `sudo`, you may be asked by the system for your password when you run this
 > command.
 Your system will typically ask for the password when using `sudo` for the first time
 > after an expiry period is reached (this can be every 5 mins but is sometimes longer, it
-> depends on the system you are using.
+> depends on the system you are using).
 {: .callout}

 All together, the build command that you should run on your computer, will have a similar structure to this: